MapRock/TimeMolecules/data/timesolution_schema/readme.md

 Generated using SQL Server's "generate scripts" function.

+Each stored procedure, table-valued function, and scalar function, contain extensive metadata (comments at the top of the script).

 Created in three parts (stored procedures, tables, and views/TVF) to avoid one big file.